CP25/27: Motor finance consumer redress scheme

 A scheme on the scale we're proposing requires judgements to simplify in a reasonable way some complex legal and operational issues.
 This means not everyone will get everything they would like from a scheme.
 We will seek to be open and transparent, setting out evidence, the options considered and how we have made judgements.

-We're also consulting on extending how long firms have to provide a final response to motor finance complaints to 31 July 2026.
+We also consulted on extending how long firms have to provide a final response to motor finance complaints to 31 July 2026.
+We're considering the feedback we received and will confirm whether we will do so by 4 December 2025.

 This consultation paper (CP) will be of interest to lenders, brokers, consumers and consumer organisations, and motor finance and professional trade bodies.